Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson3/README.md

 }
 ```

-Here he have a list for command for the Intern, it could be one or more.
+Here we have a list of commands for the Intern, could be one item or more.

 <!-- > -->